Thank you for joining me for a post from the past on Monday’s memory Lane.

-Yesterday after work the traffic was lighter than usual as I headed towards home.
+Yesterday after work, the traffic was lighter than usual as I headed towards home.
 I rounded the corner after the roundabout to find the set of traffic lights on red.
 This is unusual as you see, I have a very pro-active driving Angel, who always, well, 90 per cent of always, has any traffic lights on green for me!
-She’s also top class at securing parking spaces for me whilst I have to laugh at how difficult my husband finds getting a parking space, but then again he doesn’t believe in parking angels!
+She’s also top class at securing parking spaces for me whilst I have to laugh at how difficult it is for my husband to find a parking space, but then again he doesn’t believe in parking angels!

 Anyway, today was different for me.
 I was faced with a red light for a change and I slowed to a halt with two cars stopped in front of me.
 The lights turned green, the first car drove off but no budge from the second car.
 I sat there and patiently waited for what in honesty was probably only a few seconds but felt like an eternity!

 Suddenly a set of eyes appeared in that car’s rear view mirror and a very definite wave of thanks accompanied it.
 The driver, a lady, had finally come back from her daydream and realised the lights were green and began to drive off.

 It’s funny what self-monologue tells us but that look in her rear view mirror and accompanying wave had me convinced of her genuine embarrassment and upset for not obeying the rules of the road and also for keeping me waiting.